ronenkat/llmd-llm-d-inference-payload-processor/pkg/framework/plugins/modelselector/filter/modelgroup/README.md

 With this configuration snippet, a request with `model` set to `auto/fast` is filtered to the candidates `qwen3-8b` and `gpt-oss-20b`; `auto/planning` is filtered to `gpt-oss-120b` and `gemma4`.
 A model can appear in more than one group's `models` list.
-A group with an empty `name` or an empty `models` list is skipped (logged at info level) by `model-config-datasource`, as is a group entry naming a model not present in the top-level `models` list.
+A group with an empty `name` or an empty `models` list is skipped (and logged) by `model-config-datasource`, as is a group entry naming a model not present in the top-level
+`models` list.